canonical/workshop/docs/index.rst

 Workspace
 ============

 **Workspace automates the configuring and management of reproducible development environments**.

 **Use a straightforward YAML to define your development environment**.
 Workspace will create a system container, install specified SDKs and packages, and control its behaviour with life cycle hooks.
 VS Code, Jupyter Lab and other IDEs can discover and use your workspace as a work environment.
 Dispose the environment when done and keep the host system clean.

 **Make the knowledge of your project's dev environments explicit and shared**.
 New contributors can start with a single command that launches the required workspace.
 It is easier to debug issues in any of the project's supported environments, perform code reviews or experiment in a separate light-weight container.

-**Most software projects can benefit from organising their setups with workspace**.
-These can be from AI/ML, Robotics, IoT, EdTech and other domains that depend on SDKs, packages and libraries from multiple publishers and imply a non-trivial setup.
+Typical software projects have non-trivial setups, with dependencies on SDKs, packages and libraries from multiple publishers. **Most such projects can benefit from using Workspace to organise their setups.** Examples include AI/ML, Robotics, IoT, EdTech and similar domains.

 .. ---------